The Daily Journal (New Jersey)

 The Daily Journal is a newspaper printed in Vineland, New Jersey from Monday to Saturday.
 It is distributed throughout most of Cumberland County in Southern New Jersey.
 Its main competitors are The Philadelphia Inquirer, the Courier Post and The Press of Atlantic City.
 The main focus is on communities in and around Vineland and Millville.

 History

-The first daily paper issued in Vineland, it was established on June 7, 1875, by W.E.
-Cansdell, 14 years after the founding of Vineland.
+The first daily paper published in Vineland, New Jersey, The Daily Journal was established on June 7, 1875, by W.E.
+Cansdell, 14 years after Vineland's founding.
 A part of local history almost from the beginning, the original paper consisted of four pages with a yearly subscription rate of $2.